nunit/docs/docs/articles/nunit-engine/extensions/AvailableExtensions.md

 ## NUnit Project Loader

-The NUnit Project Loader allows the engine to run NUnit projects, file extension `.nunit`.
+The NUnit Project Loader allows the engine to run NUnit projects, which have a file extension of `.nunit`.
 If it is not installed, the runner will give an error indicating the file type is unrecognized.

 ### Installation